 In order to keep collagen at youthful levels, we should firstly try to limit the main threats of sun exposure, stress, bad diet, environmental toxins and insufficient sleep.

 Once collagen is protected against these main threats, it is then essential to provide the body with the building blocks it needs to repair and regenerate collagen in order to maintain youthful levels in the skin.
-The best nutrients for this purpose are vitamins A, C and E, zinc, selenium, amino acids and a good dose of omega-3 fatty acids.
+The best nutrients for this purpose are vitamins A, C and E, zinc, selenium and a good dose of omega-3 fatty acids.

 In summary, no, drinking collagen won’t work as anything other than a refreshing drink.
 Your best defence for helping your skin is a diet which is rich in nutrients, avoiding glycation and refined sugar if at all possible, protecting your telomeres and taking regular exercise, as well as using beauty products which are free of toxins.